Should Online programs be cheaper than their On-Campus equivalent?

 Emergency Remote Teaching (ERT) online is a sunk cost your institution wears for you

-Your school created a seamless transition where your learning continues as before.
-You still interact with your teachers and colleagues and attend classes at the same scheduled times.
-Your teachers quickly learned new skills and participated in training events so that they can provide you with the best possible learning experience online, all during the onset of a global pandemic.
+Your school created a seamless pathway where your learning continues as before.
+You still interact with your teachers and colleagues at the same scheduled times.
+Your teachers are learning new skills and participating in training events so that they can provide you with the best possible learning experience online.

-If you are living in timezones that make it impossible for you to join live classes, you receive additional support from faculty and staff to make sure you get the best possible support.
-The staff teams across our campuses switched gear to offer continuous support, personal contact, online activities, seminars, and endless fun things to do online.
+If you are living in timezones that make it impossible for you to join live classes, you are getting additional support from faculty and staff to make sure you get the best possible support.
+The staff teams on each campus have switched gear to offer continuous support, personal contact, online activities, seminars, and fun things to do online.
 All of these people are experiencing the pandemic’s effects too, but they are working hard with the common goal to keep you going, to keep your remote learning going, and to keep the community safe and healthy.

 Meanwhile, the campuses remain open, and fixed overhead costs remain the same, albeit with new costs incurred from emergency measures such as new software, training staff, resources for COVID-19 prevention, and future-proofing the campus facilities to allow for hybrid teaching to continue for the meantime and beyond.